susanmeerdink/FLIR-Temp-Retrieval-Analysis/README.md

 	2. The program will automatically save two classified images.
 An additional folder will be added to the directory containing the original folders titled "Classification" and the images will be saved in this new folder.
 The first image is the classified image and will be saved as originalname_class.jpg.
 The second image is from gui figure that includes the cropped image, classified image, and fractional results.
 This image will be saved as originalname_class_fractions.jpg.
 3. The second part of the analysis is to calculate the corrected temperature product.
 See Analysis Steps and Equations section for details on calculations.
 	1. A figure will pop up with the original thermal image and the corrected temperature image.
 	2. The program will automatically save the corrected temperature and exitance images.
 An additional folder will be added to the directory containing the original folders titled "Temp_Correction".
-The image will be saved into this new Classification folder with the 2 files: originalfilename_Temp.jpg and originalfilename_Temp.csv
+The image will be saved into this new Classification folder with the 4 files: originalfilename_Temp.jpg, originalfilename_Temp.csv, originalfilename_Exitance.jpg, and originalfilename_Exitance.csv
 	3. Additional file will be saved to this folder if any of the additional outputs were selected in Step 4: Designate Outputs.
 4. A dialog window will appear saying "Classify next image?".
 To move on to the next image, hit yes.
 If you are done, hit no. If you select no, and start the program over, it will reclassify and reanalyze the images listed.
 5. After the program has looped through all the images, the last part of the analysis will output the classification results and the temperature correction results into two separate csv files.